cannerycoders/fluidsynth.clap/README.md

 defines a standard mapping between an index and an instrument.
 Soundfonts with `GM` in their name purport to follow this convention.

+Here are the exposed/supported fluidsynth parameters and their ids.

 | id range | description                             | value range | default |
 | :------- | :-------------------------------------- | :---------- | :------ |